 - 12. Hinge Point.
 The point where the height of fill and depth of cut are determined.
 For fills, the point is located at the intersection of the shoulder and the fill slope.
 For cuts, the hinge point is located at the toe of the backslope. - 13.
 Median Slope.
 The slope in the cross section view of a median beyond the shoulder, expressed as a ratio of the change in horizontal to the change in vertical. - 14.
 Roadway.
 The combination of the traveled way, both shoulders and/or gutters, and any auxiliary lanes on the mainline highway.
 Traveled ways separated by a depressed median have two or more roadways. - 15.
 Shelf.
 On curbed facilities, the relatively flat area located between the back of the curb and the break for the fill or backslopes. - 16.
 Shoulder.
 The portion of the roadway contiguous to the traveled way for the accommodation of stopped vehicles, for emergency use, and for lateral support of base and surface courses.
 On sections with curb and gutter, the shoulder includes the gutter. - 17.
 Shoulder Slope.
 The slope in the cross section view of the shoulders, expressed as a percent or ratio. - 18.
+Sidewalk.
+The portion of a street or highway right-of-way, beyond the curb or edge of roadway pavement, which is intended for use by pedestrians. - 19.
 Slope Offset.
-On curbed facilities with sidewalks, the distance between the back of the sidewalk and the break for the fill slope or backslope. - 19.
+On curbed facilities with sidewalks, the distance between the back of the sidewalk and the break for the fill slope or backslope. - 20.
 Sloping Curb.
-A longitudinal element placed at the roadway edge for delineation, to control drainage, to control access, etc. Sloping curbs have a height of 6 inches or less with a face no steeper than 1 horizontal (H) to 3 vertical (V). - 20.
+A longitudinal element placed at the roadway edge for delineation, to control drainage, to control access, etc. Sloping curbs have a height of 6 inches or less with a face no steeper than 1 horizontal (H) to 3 vertical (V). - 21.
 Spill Curb.
-The curb type used where the adjacent travel lane or shoulder drains away from the curb and gutter. - 21.
+The curb type used where the adjacent travel lane or shoulder drains away from the curb and gutter. - 22.
 Toe of Slope.
-The intersection of the fill slope or foreslope with the natural ground or ditch bottom. - 22.
+The intersection of the fill slope or foreslope with the natural ground or ditch bottom. - 23.
 Top of Slope (Cut).
-The intersection of the backslope with the natural ground. - 23.
+The intersection of the backslope with the natural ground. - 24.
 Traveled Way.
-The portion of the roadway for the movement of vehicles, exclusive of shoulders and auxiliary lanes. - 24.
+The portion of the roadway for the movement of vehicles, exclusive of shoulders and auxiliary lanes. - 25.
 Two-Way-Left-Turn-Lane (TWLTL).
-An area within the flush median marked continuously along a street or highway to provide a deceleration and storage area, out of the through traffic stream, for vehicles traveling in either direction to use in making left turns into and out of access points. - 25.
+An area within the flush median marked continuously along a street or highway to provide a deceleration and storage area, out of the through traffic stream, for vehicles traveling in either direction to use in making left turns into and out of access points. - 26.
 Undivided Highway.
-A roadway that does not have a physical barrier (e.g., depressed median, CMB median) between opposing traffic lanes. - 26.
-Valley Gutter.
+A roadway that does not have a physical barrier (e.g., depressed median, CMB median) between opposing traffic lanes.

+- 27. Valley Gutter.
 A paved longitudinal element placed at the roadway edge to control drainage.
-The valley gutter is designed with a backslope of 10 percent and a width of 3 feet or greater.
+The valley gutter is designed with a backslope of 10 percent and a width of 3 feet or greater. - Vertical Curb.

-27. Vertical Curb.
 A longitudinal element, typically concrete, placed at the roadway edge for delineation, to control drainage, to control access, etc. Vertical curbs may range in height between 6 inches and 12 inches with a face no steeper than 1 horizontal (H) to 6 vertical (V).